bahari/USDX-EX-RADIO/README.md

 Furthermore the final LPF stage will further suppressed the harmonics after the RF PA stage.
 RF harmonics was test and measured by using spectrum analyzer.
 I used the TinySA as a main spectrum analyzer with a 100W 30dB attenuator.

+Adjustments and fine tuning process for the LPF was done with a minimum efforts since I required only at approximately -10dBm RF input to RF PA.

 ## 80m Bands LPF Simulation

 ![elsie](https://github.com/bahari/USDX-EX-RADIO/assets/3076739/160d0ce6-1231-4608-abf0-caec6f869192)